 The Maryland Zoo recently improved the park grounds and animal habitats.

-Or perhaps walking a goat is more in line with your sense of adventure?
+Or perhaps walking a goat aligns more with your sense of adventure?

 If so, you can guide your group around the farmyard lanes.
 Maryland Zoo recently made some sizable improvements to the park grounds and animal habitats.

-Or perhaps walking a goat is more in line with your sense of adventure?
+Or perhaps walking a goat aligns more with your sense of adventure?
 If so, you can guide your group around the farmyard lanes.

 Giraffe feeding is the kindest and most calm animal engagement for families with young children.